 5) Very young age

-At a tender age, children have not fully developed mechanisms for preventing heat loss.
-Infants lose heat much faster than adults do.
-Then again since they aren’t reasonable enough they might ignore the cold and go ahead to play in freezing or wet weather.
+The situation worsens because children aren’t sensible enough and they might ignore the cold and go ahead to play in freezing or wet weather.

 Since infants can hardly speak of their condition when suffering low body temperature, it entirely depends on adults to notice the signs and take cautionary measures.

 Ways to ensure children are protected from low body temperature include:

 - Removing them from the cold and dressing them in warm clothes